 Below you can find the recommended configuration for Windows based device you will use as digital signage players.
 Any device which can run Windows 7 and higher will be able to be used as a digital signage player.
-Please notice that this new Java based player app is still a beta version.
 This is a live document which is based on our beta testers experience, so it will be updated as we go on.
 Please send us any feedback and recommendations on the below so we can keep improving it.

 <your username> – this is the user which will log in to the PC and is supposed to run on that PC the signage app.